 The sustainability problem constellation outlined above entails many more facets and aspects, as indicated in the conceptual figure below.

-Figure X. Sustainability problem constellation addressed in the COMPETE project (the conceptual model is based on Wiek, 2009).
+Conceptual model of the sustainability problem constellation addressed in the COMPETE project (conceptual model developed forICSS 2012 by Farioli and D'Ippolito; based on Wiek, 2009).

 Solution Options